Pen-Y-Dre High School support their community with Digital Drop-ins

 Many of the pupils involved in the project felt there was a positive outcome as a result of their work and felt encouraged to put on more sessions in the Summer term.
 Individual pupils produced work that exceeded their target in WBQ and felt comfortable reflecting about a project that they played an active role in.
 In the end of year schools awards, a pupil was chosen from the Digital Heroes group for his ‘fantastic’ contribution to the WBQ enterprise course and for making continued progression.

-Eileen attended the drop-in session at Merthyr Library Hub for help with downloading photographs and how to use cloud storage.
-Eileen said, “The Digital Heroes were very, very patient.
+Irene attended the drop-in session at Merthyr Library Hub for help with downloading photographs and how to use cloud storage.
+Irene said, “The Digital Heroes were very, very patient.
 Something I found impossible to do, they were able to easily help me with as they have grown up with technology.
 I found it very helpful and would recommend attending one of these sessions to anyone.”

 Bev attended the drop-in session at Merthyr Library Hub for help with a mobile phone.
 Bev had never had a smartphone before and she needed very basic help.
 Bev said “The Digital Heroes were able to show me how to send a text; they also showed me how to send a photo and how to download and use Whatsapp.
 This is a big change for me and the boys have been ever so polite and are very knowledgeable and approachable.
 The help they have given me will make a big difference.”